mrOranger/Javascript/Typescript/README.md

 npm install -g typescript
 ```

 to install the latest version of TypeScript globally on your machine.
-Once TypeScript has been installed successfully, we can use the comand:
+Once TypeScript has been installed successfully, we can use the command:

 ```shell
 tsc file.ts